Investor Perceptions of Government Deregulation: Evidence from the Sarbanes-Oxley Act’s Section 404

 52 Pages Posted: 21 Sep 2017 Last revised: 21 Jul 2018

-We investigate the stock market’s reaction to events preceding the Public Company Accounting Oversight Board’s (PCAOB) decision to repeal and replace Auditing Standard No. 2 (AS2) with Auditing Standard No. 5 (AS5).
-AS5 was heavily debated in the business press and represented a form of deregulation for the auditing industry.
-The stated goal of AS5 was to reduce the costs of compliance with Section 404 of the Sarbanes-Oxley Act, while maintaining the effectiveness of the integrated audit of internal control over financial reporting (ICFR).
-We examine abnormal returns surrounding key dates leading to the passage of AS5, and offer two main findings.
-First, investors reacted negatively to key AS5 event dates, suggesting that investors viewed the deregulation as likely to reduce financial reporting quality rather than to drive audit efficiencies.
-Second, we find that the negative market reaction is larger when audit quality should matter most – when firms are larger, more complex, have higher litigation risk, and higher fraud risk.
-In additional analysis, we find that restatements increase in the post-AS5 time period, consistent with investors’ concerns that the effect of the legislation would be a reduction in audit effectiveness.
-Overall, our results suggest that, contrary to conventional wisdom, investors prefer stronger government regulation when it comes to the audits of public-company financial statements and internal controls.
+We investigate the stock market’s reaction to events leading up to the Securities and Exchange Commission’s (SEC) and Public Company Accounting Oversight Board’s (PCAOB) 2007 regulatory changes that reduced the scope of and documentation requirements for assessments of firms’ internal controls over financial reporting (ICFR), as required by Section 404 of the Sarbanes-Oxley Act.
+The stated goal of these regulations was to reduce firms’ and auditors’ compliance costs with mandatory ICFR assessments, while maintaining the effectiveness of these assessments.
+We examine abnormal returns surrounding key dates leading to the passage of these regulations and offer two main findings.
+First, investors reacted negatively to key event dates, suggesting that investors viewed the regulations as likely to reduce financial reporting quality rather than to drive firm and audit efficiencies.
+Second, the negative market reaction is larger when ICFR effectiveness should matter most – when firms have higher litigation and fraud risk, and to a lesser extent, when firms are more complex.
+In additional analysis, we find that restatements increase in the post-regulation time period, consistent with investors’ concerns that the effect of the legislation would be a reduction in ICFR effectiveness.
+Overall, our results suggest that investors appear to prefer stronger government regulation when it comes to the assessments of a firm’s internal controls over financial reporting.

 Keywords: regulation; internal control quality; financial reporting quality; audit quality